harvardinformatics/website/content/rsem_example.md

 	$ srun -p interact -n 1 --pty -t 150 --mem=5000 /bin/bash

-#Create a separate working folder for this example, for data and results files, running jobs, etc., preferably on the /n/regal file system, which is recommended for SLURM jobs, especially if there is a lot of I/O or large files are written out during jobs.
+Generally, it is easier to assign working directories to shell variables and then use them in specifying arguments to RSEM, rather than always specifying the full path.
+On the odyssey cluster, for SLURM jobs it is preferable to read/write on the /n/regal file system, especially if there is a lot of I/O or large files are written out during jobs.

-#For example, if you create your working directory under regal and name it "rsem_example", the full path to the directory could be:
+For example, if you create your working directory where your fastq files are on regal and name it "rsem_example", then one could create a variable for that data:

-#
+    :::bash
+    export RSEM_DIR=~/regal/where/to/find/my/fastq/files

+one could do the same for the location of your genome/transcriptome against which reads will be mapped to estimate expression:

-#	:::bash
+    :::bash
-#	$ export RSEM_DIR=~/regal/rsem_example
+    export TRANS_DATA=/path/to/trasncriptome/data

 #### 3a  Building an rsem index for an annotated reference genome